chew-z/itunes.vim/README.md

 * Read through [fzf.vim](https://github.com/junegunn/fzf.vim) and [fzf](https://github.com/junegunn/fzf) and configure fzf options to your taste.
 It helps a lot.

-* If you are using MacVim you need a glue connecting fzf and MacVim.
-But this is up to fzf installation and configuration and not this plugin.
+* ~~If you are using MacVim you need a glue connecting fzf and MacVim.
+But this is up to fzf installation and configuration and not this plugin.~~ [Support for fzf inside MacVim](https://github.com/junegunn/fzf.vim/issues/416#issuecomment-327982805) has been recently added by using the new native terminals in Vim 8.

 I am using [Vim-Plug](https://github.com/junegunn/vim-plug) and don't know much about other plugin managers.
 In Vim-Plug just add [in right place] to your .vimrc ``` Plug 'chew-z/itunes.vim'```